RosettaCommons/documentation/internal_documentation/Assembly-of-models.md

 ##Assembly of models

+##Note: The individual movers on this page should be moved onto their own RosettaScripts pages.
+This page should list the movers and give the flags common to all movers.
+SEWING requirements should probably also have their own page.
 Generating de novo backbones (or Assemblys) in the SEWING framework is accomplished by a simple graph traversal.
 The nodes in this graph, called the SewGraph, are the Models extracted in [[Step 1|model-generation]] of the protocol.
 The edges are the structural matches found in [[Step 2|model-comparison-with-geometric-hashing]] of SEWING.

 Assembly of backbones is implemented within a Mover, and thus can be accessed via the [[RosettaScripts]] interface.
 There are currently several Movers implemented, each designed to accomplish different design goals.
 The base AssemblyMover has a handful of core methods which are selectively implemented or overwritten by the various sub-movers.